The Retribution of Lies: Rumour 2 of the Gone Girl Feminist Network

 A different story from my village

-At some point she appeared to hover on the periphery of our group.
-Among our group, among the hotel workers, was a man who was hilarious but daft, but his antics might seem harmless and at another a little, well, ‘off’.
-He had a round face, with only so many teeth and protruding lips.
-It was hard to know whether he had some sort of disability or whether he was just dodgy.
-At one point this girl stumbled around asking for a kiss.
+I was in a bar where the nurses from the retirement home were having their Christmas night out.
+There was one teenage girl amongst them who was already steaming.
+Her upper body swung hither and tither like an erratic pendulum.
+At some point she appeared to hover on the periphery of our group and then stumbled around asking for a kiss.
 All my friends ignored her or laughed it off.
-However, this crazy guy who spun round with ”you want a kiss?”, put his hand behind her head, and gave her big slobbery kiss over half her mouth.
-My friends found this hilarious but mostly because it was disgusting.
-A big “awww…” was let out as people recoiled.
+However, one guy spun round with, ”you want a kiss?”, put his hand behind her head, and gave her big slobbery kiss over half her mouth.
+A big “aww…” was let out as people recoiled.
 The man took a look at the young women and decided to do it again.
 This time holding her in while he gave her a sloppy forceful kiss.
 I stepped forward and in between them, saying, that that was enough.
 The guy was taken aback, asking my mates who I was.
 Of all my group, only one guy said that ‘that was not OK’.
 The rest gave me a hard time and called me a ‘timothy tight arse’.
+I ushered the young women stand beside me, and I kept her with me until her group left.
+A couple of women from her group came over to say she noticed what I was doing and thanked me for it.
+If women wanted to take one moment from my life it could just as well be this one.